sr5434/pinns/README.md

-There is a script to train a model to predict the wavefunction of a quantum particle in a 1D infinite square well over time, following the Time-Dependent Schrödinger's Equation:
+There is a script to train a model to predict the wavefunction of a quantum particle in a 1D infinite square well over time, following the Time-Dependent Schrödinger Equation:

 $i\hbar\frac{∂}{∂t}|\psi⟩ = \hat{H}|\psi⟩$